Archive for August, 2009

 Tuesday, August 25th, 2009

 “The court in the execution of its duty to protect the citizen’s liberty always proceeds on the well-known principle, at any rate as acknowledged in democratic countries, of the primary necessity in the administration of the law to establish a healthy balance between the need to protect the community against crime and the need to protect individual citizens against abuse of executive power.
 Subject to the limits imposed on this twofold protection by the establishment and maintenance of the requisite balance, the scales are to be held evenly, at any rate in normal times, between the community, that is the State and the individual and there can be no question of ‘leaning over backward,’ so to speak, to favour the State at the expense of the citizen or to favour the citizen at the expense of the community.
 And the courts’ vigilance in protecting the citizen against any encroachments on his liberty by the executive becomes meaningful and real only when pursued on the basis of this principle.”
-Chief Justice Akufo-Addo, Fort Pierce Ex Parte Braimah.
+Chief Justice Akufo-Addo, Ex Parte Braimah.

 The ‘right to counsel’, which is what the court upheld in the Crabbe case, is the fundamental and inalienable right of every person to have access to and the assistance of a lawyer of his choice at all times.
 This comes into particularly sharp focus when that person comes into contact with the law, so that once legal proceedings have commenced with respect to or against a person under circumstances where his liberty is threatened, that person is entitled to have access to and the assistance of a lawyer of his choice.